fgl27/SmartTwitchTV/README.md

 ### Building The web app

 The web app files are located here [SmartTwitchTV/app](https://github.com/fgl27/SmartTwitchTV/tree/master/app) but that is not the code that the end user runs.
 To generate the final code, first those files need to be processed.
-To do that, this script [release_maker.sh](https://github.com/fgl27/SmartTwitchTV/blob/master/release/scripts/release_maker.sh) can be used.
+To do that, this script [release_maker.sh](https://github.com/fgl27/SmartTwitchTV/blob/master/release/scripts/maker.js) can be used, this is node script, a [help on how to setup Node and etc here](https://github.com/fgl27/SmartTwitchTV/blob/master/release/scripts/HELP.md).

 How that process works is divided on each language of the web app...